CyberSoc-Newcastle/owasp-falihax/README.md

 **percentage expressed in binary.
 4% margin of error.*

+## Task
+Download or fork this repository, and try to find as many security vulnerabilites as possible and fix them!

+## Competition

+[Click here](https://forms.office.com/r/hza2ZDWt02) to submit your entry when you have finished, to enter the competition!
+Competition rules and prizes are displayed on the form.

+## Need help?
+Just ask us as we move around the room, or alternatively you can ask on our cyber help channel on our [Discord server](https://cybersoc.org.uk/discord).
+To access it, just join and message us to say you're in the hackathon, and you will be given access to the cyber help and resources channels!

 *All companies, content and people portrayed in this work are fictitious or parodic in nature.
 No association with actual people or companies is intended or should be inferred.*